-After an accident, the time limit to file a claim or lawsuit depends on your state and damages.
+After an accident, you have 2-6 years to file a claim or lawsuit, depending on your state.

 If you’ve recently been in a car accident, your first concern might be getting car repairs and medical bills paid so you can get back to everyday life.
 But in some cases, when it comes to making a claim or talking to a lawyer, it might be better to wait.